 - Simplify.
 Give simple, clear instructions on what the person needs to do.
 For example, if they can’t stop brushing their teeth, tell them to put the brush in your hand, relax their fingers, etc.

 - Offer praise.
 If they manage to stop perseverating, reinforce this behavior with positive comments.

 - Set a time for perseveration.
-If the person tends to obsess over a certain topic, schedule a time with them when they can talk or think about it freely.
+If the person tends to obsess over a certain topic, schedule a time when they can talk or think about it freely.
 But emphasize that when the time is up, they must stop.
 Set an alarm so they know when their time limit ends.

 Understanding Perseveration After Brain Injury

-This problem can be harmful to a person’s relationships and even their health, depending on the type of perseveration they engage in.
+This can be harmful to a person’s relationships and even their health, depending on the type of perseveration they engage in.